Bergen County Man Killed In Electric Car Crash That Ignited Hours-Long Battery Fire On PIP

 Jyungwoo Hahn, 46, of Cresskill was approaching Exit 10 on the parkway's northbound side in Nanuet when his white 2020 Model S left the roadway and struck a tree on the center median during a snowstorm around 11 a.m.
 Saturday, March 12, New York State Police said.

+"Thermal runaway" is a chain-reaction that begins when the temperature inside the battery cell reaches a certain point and suddenly releases energy.
+That, in turn, instantly drives up the temperature, igniting more chemical reactions, all within milliseconds.

+Temperatures can reach more than 750 degrees Fahrenheit, gassing the battery and making the blaze so hot that it's extremely difficult to extinguish, firefighters say.

-Firefighters from New City and Spring Valley brought additional manpower and more than 1,000 gallons of water each, they said.
+Firefighters from New City and Spring Valley brought additional manpower and more than 1,000 gallons of water each to Saturday's crash scene, Nanuet's smoke eaters said.
 The fire was finally doused around 1 p.m.

 Hahn was pronounced dead at the scene, said State Police, who cited weather as a contributing factor in the crash, which caused major delays on the parkway's northbound side.

-Note: UPDATE: A ruptured lithium battery made a Tesla fire difficult to douse following a crash that killed a Bergen County driver on the Palisades Interstate Parkway, responders said.